Stop Icing!

 .

 MOVE what you can, when you can, safely.
 Your lymphatic system is a passive system that relies on muscle contractions to pump fluid through the body.
-If your ankle is sprained, trying flexing your calf, bending and extending your knee, even just squeezing your quad.
+If your ankle is sprained, try flexing your calf, bending and extending your knee, or even just squeezing your quad.

-COMPRESS the injured area/tissues with muscle contractions, bands (we'll show you how to use our favorite Ready State tool, the Voodoo Floss Band.
+COMPRESS the injured area/tissues with muscle contractions and bands (we'll show you how to use our favorite Ready State tool, the Voodoo Floss Band.
 Here's a good example of how to deal with knee pain and swelling with the floss band:

 ELEVATE the injured area when you can.
 Gravity is a huge asset to help the lymphatic do its job.